History of colonialism: The Scramble for Africa

 Africa was the target of the third wave of European colonialism, after that of the Americas and Asia.
 Many European statesmen and industrialists wanted to accelerate the Scramble for Africa, securing colonies before they strictly needed them.
 As a champion of Realpolitik, Bismarck disliked colonies and thought they were a waste of time, but his hand was forced by pressure from both the elites and the general population which considered the colonization a necessity for German prestige.
 German colonies in Togoland, Samoa, South-West Africa and New Guinea had corporate commercial roots, while the equivalent German-dominated areas in East Africa and China owed more to political motives.
 The British also took an interest in Africa, using the East Africa Company to take over what is now Kenya and Uganda.
 The British crown formally took over in 1895 and renamed the area the East Africa Protectorate.

-Leopold II of Belgium personally owned the Congo Free State from 1885 to 1908, When round after round of international scandal regarding the abusive treatment of native workers forced the Belgium government to take full ownership and responsibility.
+Leopold II of Belgium personally owned the Congo Free State from 1885 to 1908, under his rule many atrocities were committed.
+Round after round of international scandal regarding the brutal treatment of native workers forced the Belgium government to take full ownership and responsibility.

 The Dutch Empire continued to hold the Dutch East Indies, which was one of the few profitable overseas colonies.

-In the same manner, Italy tried to conquer its "place in the sun," acquiring Somaliland in 1899–90, Eritrea and 1899, and, taking advantage of the "Sick man of Europe," the Ottoman Empire, also conquered Tripolitania and Cyrenaica (modern Libya) with the 1911 Italo-Turkish War.
-The conquest of Ethiopia, which had remained the last African independent territory, had to wait until the Second Italo-Abyssinian War in 1935–36 (the First Italo-Ethiopian War in 1895–96 had ended in defeat for Italy).
+In the same manner, Italy tried to conquer its "place in the sun," acquiring Somaliland in 1899–90, Eritrea and 1899, and, taking advantage of the "Sick man of Europe," the Ottoman Empire, also conquered Tripolitania and Cyrenaica (modern Libya) with the 1911 Italo–Turkish War.
+The conquest of Ethiopia, which had remained the last African independent territory, had to wait until the Second Italo–Abyssinian War in 1935–36 (the First Italo–Ethiopian War in 1895–96 had ended in defeat for Italy).

 The Portuguese and Spanish colonial empire were smaller, mostly legacies of past colonization.
 Most of their colonies had acquired independence during the Latin American revolutions at the beginning of the 19th century.